isomorphic-software/smartclient-docs/classes/SimpleType.md

 An example is *here*.

 ---
-## Attr: SimpleType.readOnlyDisplay

-### Description
-Default [readOnlyDisplay](FormItem.md#attr-formitemreadonlydisplay) for fields of this type.

-For more sophisticated management of read-only behavior, see [SimpleType.readOnlyEditorType](#attr-simpletypereadonlyeditortype).

-**Flags**: IR

----
 ## Attr: SimpleType.groupingModes

 ### Description
 A set of key-value pairs that represent the names and titles of the grouping modes available to values of this type, for use in components that support grouping.

-Some types provide a set of builtin groupingModes, as covered [here](../kb_topics/builtinGroupingModes.md#kb-topic-built-in-grouping-modes).
+Some types provide a set of builtin groupingModes, as covered [here](../kb_topics/builtinGroupingModes.md#kb-topic-builtingroupingmodes).

 Use [SimpleType.getGroupValue](#method-simpletypegetgroupvalue) and [SimpleType.getGroupTitle](#method-simpletypegetgrouptitle) to implement custom grouping logic for each of the grouping modes you provide.